Finlathen Aqueduct

 Finlathen Aqueduct is an aqueduct in Dundee, Scotland.
 It is Category B listed.

 History

 The aqueduct was constructed in the 1840s to carry water from Monikie Burn to Stobsmuir Reservoir.
-A second water main with a diameter of 15 inches was layed in 1862 however the expanded aqueduct proved inadequate.
+A second water main with a diameter of 15 inches was laid in 1862 however the expanded aqueduct proved inadequate.
 In the 1870s it was superseded by a new water supply from the Loch of Lintrathen.
 It was later opened as a footpath.

 In July 2019, the aqueduct was closed and fenced off after sagging was observed.
 Part of the edge of the aqueduct subsequently collapsed overnight.
 The repaired bridge reopened in June 2022.